10th November 2025

 As fraud regulation continues to evolve, the direction of travel is greater accountability, tighter controls and increased scrutiny of complex ecosystems.

 For enterprise retailers, building future-ready compliance capabilities means going beyond reactive measures.
-It requires embedding fraud prevention into wider governance structures, aligning global operations with local requirements, and ensuring teams are equipped to respond to both current and emerging regulatory demands.
+It requires embedding fraud prevention into wider governance structures, aligning global operations with local requirements, maintaining robust documentation and reporting processes, and ensuring teams are equipped to respond to both current and emerging regulatory demands.

 In a high-risk, high-complexity environment, compliance is now a critical enabler of trust, resilience and long-term growth.

-Are you searching for Risk Prevention & Compliance solutions for your organisation?
+Are you searching for risk prevention and compliance solutions for your organisation?
 The Fraud Prevention Summit can help!

 Photo by Israel Andrade on Unsplash